 BIO

-Mark's journey to becoming a full-time artist began as a child when painting and drawing became his most loyal companions helping him to understand the world and at times to escape it (and himself).
+Growing up, Mark found solace in losing himself in the act of making art.
+Painting and drawing became Mark's most loyal companions helping him to understand the world and at times to escape it (and himself).
 Years later, after a brief foray into Mathematics, he earned his BFA in Painting from the University of Colorado, Boulder.
 Prior to graduating, he started working as an illustrator for a successful advertising specialties startup.
 Mark spent the next three decades as an award-winning Art Director in Minneapolis, Los Angeles, and Portland.
 However, as he grew older and the world around him became increasingly unhinged, he felt lost in his understanding of it all.

-Mark's artwork can be found in public and private collections across the United States and abroad.
-He has participated in solo and group exhibitions throughout the Pacific Northwest, including at the Walters Cultural Arts Center, Gallery 157, Beaverton Arts Council, and Sidestreet Arts.
-Additionally, his work has been featured on the San Francisco Museum of Modern Art's social media, online publications and the internationally distributed ArtFolio annual book series.
-Mark has also participated in virtual residencies with Yellow Chair Salon and Artists Alliance.
+Mark's artwork is in public and private collections across the United States and abroad.
+He has participated in solo and group exhibitions in the Pacific Northwest, including the recent Artworks Northwest Biennial.
+He was selected by Saatchi Art as one of the "24 Artists to Collect in 2024."
+Additionally, his work has been featured on the San Francisco Museum of Modern Art's social media as well as online publications and the internationally distributed ArtFolio annual book series showcasing "the best in abstract and contemporary work as decided by a jury of professional artists, museum curators, gallery owners, art consultants, and collectors."
+Mark has participated in residencies with Yellow Chair Salon and Artists Alliance.